 I finally finished my most ambitious and complex big band arrangement so far.
-The two words “ambitious” and “complex” can only mean one thing: this thing will probably never get played.
+The two words “ambitious” and “complex” can only mean one thing: this contraption will probably never get played.
 But then, who knows.
 My friend Brent Wallarab, who directs the IU Jazz Ensemble, played two of my earlier pieces this past season and both of these were somewhat “ambitious” and “complex”.

 This one has a long history of revisions and false starts.
 It started out as a sketch in 15/8 meter, received a “B” section (that’s the sing-along part) and the epic six bar solo vamp based on Bm11, C#m9 and Dmmaj7 which made it’s earliest appearance in a piece for 7 string classical guitar called “Trail Mix”.
-It was written early 2012 for “Splinter Group” and played live once or twice but nobody really knew what do to with it – least of all I.
+It was written early 2012 for “Splinter Group” and played live once or twice, but nobody really knew what do to with it – least of all I.

 After I had my first successful encounter with big band arranging via my German friend Lothar Landenberger in 2014, “South Central Indiana Rain Dance” seemed like a worthwhile and rewarding big band candidate.
 I started with way too many chords and wrote myself into a corner.
 For testing drum grooves and flow I had done a little recording with guitar and sequencer.
-I liked the tribal nature of the tune but just wasn’t able to translate it in to big band sounds.
+I liked the tribal nature of the tune, but just wasn’t able to translate it into big band sounds.
 Then, as so often, other stuff came up and the project slipped towards the bottom of the to-do stack.

 I am the first one to admit that over my entire guitar playing career, I have never had a really great guitar tone.
 Where many of my guitar playing colleagues developed into instrument and amp experts (dare I say nerds) and often spent substantial amounts of money on just the right, often vintage, guitar, this was secondary for me.
 There rarely was a gig in my career on which I didn’t bitch about my sound (then again I heard other guitar players with much more professional equipment having mediocre tone and bitch about it.)